-The Golden Age of 1st Class on the B747 Jumbo.
+The Golden Age of 1st Class on the B747 Jumbo

 The Boeing 747 Jumbo jet had only been in operation for a year or 2, and was considered at the time, the pinnacle of 1st class travel experiences.
 Prior to this airplane, the typical journey from Australia to England or the USA would take weeks, or months via cruise ships, or over a week on the clipper with 8 or 12 hops.
 The B747 changed all that, and in a level of luxury that made passengers enthusiastic about dressing up for the experience.

 Captain Cook First Class Lounge

 As a result, airfares were expensive.
-An economy ticket was 3/4’s of a years average salary, business class tickets the price of a car, 2 first class tickets, well, exhorbidently-lavishly expensive, and only in reach of the less than dozen out of over 400 passengers on each flight.
+An economy ticket was 3/4’s of a years average salary, business class tickets the price of a car, 2 first class tickets, well, exorbitant, lavishly expensive, and only in reach of the less than dozen out of over 400 passengers on each flight.
 The airplanes were designed to give more personal space than ever before.

-The B747 was optimized for first class passengers, utilizing the hump behind the cockpit as a private lounge for 1st class passengers.
+The B747 was optimized for first class passengers, utilizing the 2nd floor hump behind the cockpit as a private lounge for 1st class passengers.
 QANTAS called this the “Captain Cook Club”, Continental Airlines had the “Polynesian Club”, PanAm had the cigar and cognac bar, and American Airlines installed a piano!

-Going from Australia to England it was Brisbane —> Sydney —> Perth —> Calcutta (oh the stink of sewage) —> Cairo —> London — about 32 hours, alternatively, Brisbane —> Sydney —> Darwin —> Singapore —> Calcutta —> Cairo —> London.
+Going from Australia to England it was: Brisbane —> Sydney —> Perth —> Calcutta (oh the stink of sewage) —> Cairo —> London — about 32 hours, alternatively: Brisbane —> Sydney —> Darwin —> Singapore —> Calcutta —> Cairo —> London.